tektoncd/dashboard/docs/install.md

 Congratulations!
 You have successfully installed Tekton Dashboard on your OpenShift cluster.

+**Note for users installing Tekton Pipelines and Triggers outside the OpenShift Pipelines operator:**

+Tekton Dashboard on OpenShift works out of the box with the OpenShift Pipelines operator.
+If you installed Tekton Pipelines and Triggers without using the OpenShift Pipelines operator, you will need to change the following args `--pipelines-namespace=openshift-pipelines` and `--triggers-namespace=openshift-pipelines` and set their values to the namespace where Pipelines and Triggers were respectively deployed.

 ## Accessing the Dashboard on Kubernetes

 By default, the Dashboard is not exposed outside the cluster.